DaveyMburu/visualizing-confusion-matrices/README.md

 In this lab, you'll build upon the previous lesson on confusion matrices and visualize a confusion matrix using `matplotlib`.

+# CHeck the index.ipynb file for my workings

 ## Objectives

 In this lab you will: